-I've recently found out that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
-Wraysbury is the location of the property.
-Is there any guidance you can give?
+I've recently found out that there is a flying freehold element on a property I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
+Wraysbury is where the house is located.
+Can you offer any advice?

-Flying freeholds in Wraysbury are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Wraysbury you must be sure that your lawyer goes through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Wraysbury may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Wraysbury are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Wraysbury you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Wraysbury may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Back In 2004, I bought a leasehold flat in Wraysbury.
 Conveyancing and Skipton Building Society mortgage are in place.
 I have received a letter from someone saying they have taken over the reversionary interest in the property.
 Attached was a ground rent demand for rent dating back to 1996.
 The conveyancing solicitor in Wraysbury who acted for me is not around.
 Any advice?